jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

-  method = "cv", # we cross-validate our model to avoid overfitting classProbs = TRUE,  # we want to be able to predict probabilities, not just binary outcomes returnData = TRUE, # we want to store the model data to allow for postestimation summaryFunction = twoClassSummary, # we want to use the prSummary for better two-class accuracy measures trim = TRUE, # we want to reduce the size of the final model object to save RAM savePredictions = "final", # we want to store the predictions from the final model returnResamp = "final", # we want to store the resampling code to directly compare other methods
+  method = "cv", # we cross-validate our model to avoid overfitting classProbs = TRUE,  # we want to be able to predict probabilities, not just binary outcomes returnData = TRUE, # we want to store the model data to allow for postestimation summaryFunction = twoClassSummary, # we use the twoClassSummary for two-class accuracy measures trim = TRUE, # we want to reduce the size of the final model object to save RAM savePredictions = "final", # we want to store the predictions from the final model returnResamp = "final", # we want to store the resampling code to directly compare other methods